The Peripheral

 The Peripheral is a 2014 science fiction mystery-thriller novel by William Gibson set in near- and post-apocalyptic versions of the future.
 The story focuses on a young rural-town American woman who lives in the near future, and on a London publicist who lives 70 years thereafter.

-A 2022 television series adaptation of the book, produced by Amazon, began streaming October 21.
+Gibson's 2020 book Agency is set in the same world.
+A television series adaptation of The Peripheral, produced by Amazon, began streaming in October 2022.

 Summary

 The novel focuses on Flynne and her brother, Burton.
 When Burton is hired for a security job which takes place in what he thinks is cyberspace and Flynne temporarily takes his place, she witnesses a possible murder.

 According to GQ's Zach Baron: